regedo00/regedo00/README.md

 Business developer, tech ethusiast, self-taught programmer and former speed skater from Italy.

-Right now, I'm head of growth at [BacktoWork](https://www.backtowork24.com), one of the leading crowdinvesting platform in Italy (backed by [Intesa Sanpaolo](https://en.wikipedia.org/wiki/Intesa_Sanpaolo)).
+Right now, I'm head of growth at [BacktoWork](https://www.backtowork24.com), one of the leading crowdinvesting and club deal platform in Italy (backed by [Intesa Sanpaolo](https://en.wikipedia.org/wiki/Intesa_Sanpaolo)).

 ### Let's get in touch 👇